Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch is highly customizable.
 Neofetch has a config file that includes the `print_info()` function which gives you total freedom over how the info is displayed.
 The config file also includes over 50 options for customization the various aspects of Neofetch.

+Every config option also has a corresponding launch flag.
+For example, the config option `$speed_type` has a launch flag called `--speed_type`.

 - See this link for the config file: [Config file](https://github.com/dylanaraps/neofetch/blob/master/config/config)
 - See this wiki page for more info: [Customizing info](https://github.com/dylanaraps/neofetch/wiki/Customizing-Info)